 You may electronically file the school district return with your Ohio state return using our program, or you can get Ohio Form SD 100 from the Ohio Department of Revenue web site at Ohio DOR website or from your local school board office.

 NOTE: If you are subject to school district income in more than one district, you must file a separate SD-100 for each district.

-- Traditional Tax Base School District Method: This method allows voter to enact a school district income tax based on income and deductions shown on the OH income tax return.
-Under this method, individuals pay the school district tax based on OH income tax base shown on your Ohio 1040, line 5 and estates pay the tax owed based off of Oh taxable income shown on Ohio 1040, line 3.
+- Traditional Tax Base School District Method: This method allows voter to enact a school district income tax based on modified adjusted gross income minus exemptions shown on the OH income tax return.
+Under this method, individuals pay the school district tax based on OH income tax base shown on your Ohio 1040, line 5 and estates pay the tax owed based off of OH taxable income shown on Ohio 1040, line 3.

 - Earned Income Tax Base School District Method: This method allows voters to approve a school district income tax that will only apply to individuals, not estates, and will only apply to each individuals income tax.
 It is based on an individuals earned income which includes wages and salaries and self-employment income from a business.
 If you reside in an earned income school district your taxable income is only income included in your modified adjusted gross income.